 You will typically build your presentation around the strengths in your case; these provide the fortified hilltop from which to venture into more uncertain territory.
 Do not cede the hilltop and get lost in a battle that your opponent wants to fight on ground more favourable to them: always return to the strengths in your case.
 As a result, emphasise the strong supporting evidence, the testimony, the documents, the concessions from the other side’s written submissions.
 This is the easy part, however.
 It is much more difficult, but at least equally important, to effectively deal with the weaknesses in your case.

 Dealing with case weaknesses

-As you prepare for the hearing, there are three questions you need to ask in regard to weaknesses in your case: whether to address them yourself, and if so, when and how.
+As you prepare for the hearing, you need to ask yourself, in regard to weaknesses in your case, whether to address them yourself before your opponent does (or the tribunal enquires about them), and if so, how.

 You can postpone answering a tribunal’s question – but not indefinitely

 Counsel may feel like he or she is just getting into the flow of a good opening argument when an arbitrator interrupts to ask a question.
 As jarring as it may be, it is best to focus on those questions and specifically respond to each one because they are an indication of the tribunal’s own focus in its analysis of the case.
 Ideally, counsel will respond to the arbitrators’ questions as they are posed.
 But if counsel prefers to continue with the opening statement uninterrupted, he or she should acknowledge the questions, request time to continue the opening statement, and indicate that they will answer the questions later in the statement (or at some other point during the hearing).
 If counsel chooses to postpone answering the tribunal’s questions, however, he or she should make sure that they (or a colleague) do eventually address the arbitrators’ questions at some point during the hearing, and when doing so, ideally signal expressly that they are now answering the question posed earlier.
 The arbitrator will not forget that they asked the question, and will be waiting for the answer.